roliveiravictor/games-first-fps/README.md

 IDE: Visual Studio 2013

 Note:
+* **12/11/2014** - I implemented today my own HUD.
+It's pretty simples until now with just a crosshair aim.
+I also tried to implement a folder structure to make a better organization of the codes as I did in other repositories.
+The thing is, I couldn't do it because some restrictions by unreal are somehow blocking it.
+I believe it regards to Unreal references and its purpose is not mess around with the path of the codes.
+Anyway, I will do this structure when I'm done with the project.
 * **12/11/2014** - Level design video released: https://www.youtube.com/watch?v=2sWxYkZPGZM.
 This is how the level design looks like so far.
 I didn't want to waste too much time with it, so I've imported a level from UE Marketplace.
 I made some customizations with some other imported assets, thus the map will fulfill my purposes.
 Now I can focus on programming the game behavior.

 * **11/11/2014** - Today I've updated my UE4 version from 4.1 to 4.4; The reason was a bug with my custom game mode which was crashing the game even before it was running.